NLTDevelop/instructions/FLUTTER/INTERVIEW/INTERVIEW.md

 So, the main difference between push and pushReplacement methods is that push adds a new screen to the navigation stack while pushReplacement replaces the current screen with a new screen.

-16. Architecture Layer in Flutter

-Flutter's architecture is modular and layered.
-Here's a breakdown:
-Embedder: The foundational layer, it provides platform-specific integrations, enabling Flutter to run on diverse systems.
-Engine: Written in C++, this layer manages core tasks like graphics rendering, text layout, and file/network operations.
-Framework: Sitting atop the Engine, it offers high-level classes for app development.
-This includes the Widget layer, which offers a vast array of visual, structural, platform, and interactive widgets, the Rendering layer that paints the widget onto the canvas, and several others that provide services and utilities.

-17. Difference between AOT and JIT
-    JIT (Just-In-Time) and AOT (Ahead-Of-Time) are two compilation approaches in Dart.
-    JIT compilation happens at runtime, translating the code into machine language just before it's executed.
-This allows for features like hot-reloading in Flutter, where changes can be injected into a running application.
-    AOT, on the other hand, compiles the code into machine language before the app is launched.
-This results in faster startup times and optimized performance, making it the preferred choice for production Flutter apps.

 18. Access modifiers in Dart
     Dart offers a set of access modifiers to control the visibility of members: public (default, if no modifier is specified), private (indicated by a leading underscore _), and protected (not explicitly available but achieved